 Over the past ten years, the Hendricks Chapel Choir has traveled to Germany; Poland; Argentina; Chile; Uruguay; China; and Washington, D.C.
 The choir performs a wide variety of music from diverse historical, cultural, and stylistic origins.
 Past and present members of the Hendricks Chapel Choir embody the best parts of Syracuse University: our students’ desire to serve one another, their University, their community, and their world.

-Opera Workshop offers you the opportunity to learn the craft of the singing actor in a “learn by doing” setting.
-It produces one complete opera annually, fully staged with orchestra, in Crouse College’s Setnor Auditorium.
-An additional project of scenes and arias takes place in the spring semester.
+Opera Workshop offers students the opportunity to learn the craft of the singing actor in a “learn by doing” setting.
+It produces a range of workshop final projects from scenes to staged operas, performed on and off campus.

 Opera Workshop is open to all Syracuse University students by audition.
 Care is taken to select repertoire that is suitable for young voices and to present it in an acoustically safe environment with an emphasis is on giving the greatest number of qualified students the chance to perform complete roles that are appropriate for their individual stage of development, and casts invariably feature undergraduates in major roles.
 Ensemble acting is stressed over elaborate production values.
 Opera Workshop enjoys a close relationship with the Syracuse Opera, and many of its students are engaged to sing in the chorus.

 Setnor Sonority is a choir for tenors and basses of any gender that offers a singing experience to students and staff from every area of Syracuse University life.

 The ensemble is a non-auditioned choir for any student regardless of major who loves to sing.

 Jazz and Commercial Music Ensembles Link